-Wildland fires within a complex should be aggregated and included on one ICS-209.
+Wildland fires within a Complex should be aggregated and included on one ICS-209.
 A complex is two or more individual incidents located in the same general proximity, which are assigned to a single incident commander or unified command.
-The following complex reporting business practices for ICS-209 and IRWIN must be followed.
+The following complex reporting business practices for ICS-209 and IRWIN must be followed:

-The complex parent is a unique record and is not a converted wildland fire incident record.

-The complex parent record should be created in an IRWIN recognized CAD system, or as an individual ICS-209.
-The parent incident shall include the word "Complex" and not be named from an existing fire.

-Finalize an existing ICS-209 child incident prior to associating the incident to the parent Complex.

-Individual child incidents can be added to a complex within the ICS-209 program as either preexisting ICS-209 incidents or as individual IRWIN incidents created from another IRWIN recognized application using the 'Complex by Incident' button in block 7 of the ICS-209 data entry screen.

-Incidents that do not have a unique IRWIN record cannot be added to the complex using the 'Complex by Incident' button.

-If an incident is removed from the complex, it may resume ICS-209 reporting as an individual incident if appropriate, using normal ICS-209 reporting guidelines.
+- The complex parent is a unique record and is not a converted wildland fire incident record. - The complex parent record should be created in an IRWIN recognized CAD system, or as an individual ICS-209.
+The parent incident shall include the word "Complex" and not be named from an existing fire. - Finalize an existing ICS-209 child incident prior to associating the incident to the parent Complex. - Individual child incidents can be added to a complex within the ICS-209 program as either preexisting ICS-209 incidents or as individual IRWIN incidents created from another IRWIN recognized application using the 'Complex by Incident' button in block 7 of the ICS-209 data entry screen. - Incidents that do not have a unique IRWIN record cannot be added to the complex using the 'Complex by Incident' button. - If an incident is removed from the complex, it may resume ICS-209 reporting as an individual incident if appropriate, using normal ICS-209 reporting guidelines.

+Additional recommendations for creating Complex withing WildCAD-E can be found at: WildCAD-E One Pager Help Documents.
 For questions or assistance contact the GACC Intelligence office.

-Incident Map/IAP

-Incidents should send the initial incident map data and IAPs directly to the Intelligence Staff (Electronically through email, FTP site or other electronic means) as soon as it becomes available.

-Interagency Intelligence Report

-The Interagency Intelligence Report will include a synopsis on current overall status within the GACC, a section on the general weather forecast for the day, and an extended weather outlook for the next 2-4 days.
-This report will also include sections detailing each significant incident within the GACC.
-These sections will give a brief incident summary of individual incidents and the resources committed to them.

-This report will be compiled from the most current information available and will be electronically shared with cooperating agencies by 1200 hours each day during large fire activity.